RyaWcksn/gunpla-store/README.md

 ## Stack

-Currently i'm going to use `GO` as main language, with `MongoDB` as database, `Apache Kafka` for message broker, `Docker` for containerization, `Docker Compose` for container orchestration tool (i was thinking to use `Kubernete` or `K3s` for the orchestration tool), `Datadog` for distributed tracing tool
+Currently i'm going to use `GO` as main language, with `MongoDB` as database, `Apache Kafka` for message broker, `Docker` for containerization, `Docker Compose` for container orchestration tool (i was thinking to use `Kubernete` or `K3s` for the orchestration tool), `Datadog` for distributed tracing tool, `Mailhog` for email testing purpose, `Xendit` for payment gateway

 **Summary**